-The light switch 1 is on the left of the speedometer.
+Light switch is located to the left of the speedometer.

 - Light off Light switch is pressed in up to the stop.
 In this position, the light is switched off. - Light on Light switch is pulled out to the stop.
 In this position, the low beam and tail light are switched on.